Apple’s pushed the iOS 14.4 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

 iOS 14 is packed with new features and under-the-hood improvements and many users have already made the move from iOS 13 to iOS 14.
 Us included.

 Apple’s new operating system isn’t perfect.
 While it went through a lengthy beta testing period, problems have slipped through the cracks into the final release.

-To address these issues, Apple’s pushed new iOS 14 firmware.
-The latest release is iOS 14.1, a milestone upgrade that brings new features and fixes for some of the initial problems plaguing the operating system.
+To address these issues, Apple’s pushed out new iOS 14 firmware.
+The latest release is iOS 14.4, a milestone upgrade that brings new features and fixes for problems plaguing the operating system.

-With that in mind, we want to take you through the most important things to know right now about the iPhone X iOS 14.1 update.
+With that in mind, we want to take you through the most important things to know right now about the iPhone X’s iOS 14.4 update.

-If your phone is on iOS 14.0.1, installing iOS 14.1 should take around 10 minutes.
-If you’re moving up from iOS 13, you can expect it to take a lot longer.
+If your phone is currently on iOS 14.3, installing iOS 14.4 should take around 10 minutes to complete.
+If you’re moving up from iOS 13, expect it to take a lot longer.

-We’ve been using iOS 14.1 on the iPhone X for several days now and the software is holding up well.
+We’ve been using iOS 14.4 on the iPhone X for a few days and the software is holding up quite well.

-One of the biggest issues we noticed while on iOS 14.0 was keyboard lag.
+Keyboard lag was one of the prominent issues we ran into on early versions of iOS 14.
 The keyboard would hang every time we tried to type out a text in the Messages app.
-We haven’t run into the problem on iOS 14.1.
+Fortunately, we haven’t run into the problem on iOS 14.4.

 The latest version of iOS 14 is fast and fluid.
 We haven’t dealt with crashes or lockups, apps open up quickly, and we haven’t noticed any slowdown in other problem areas like Control Center and Notification Center.

 Battery life is strong.
 We haven’t noticed any abnormal drain.
 Bluetooth and Wi-Fi connectivity are both holding up on iOS 14.4 as well.